What We Do

 Our qualified /accredited run leaders are:

-Edward Diplock, Andy Diplock, Lorraine Diplock, Maria Smith, Sharon Saunders, Niki Marr, Fleur Blanford, and Andrew Titmuss.
+Andy Diplock, Lorraine Diplock, Maria Smith, Sharon Saunders, Niki Marr, Fleur Blanford, and Steve Thompsett.

 Monday sessions are group runs:

-In winter we meet normally meet at Mill Road Car Park at 18:30.
-We split into groups according to pace and distance and you choose for yourself which group to run with.
-We aim for no more than a dozen people in any one group so sometimes there may be more than one group of a particular level or it may be necessary to ask people to volunteer to change groups.
-Don’t be afraid to run with a faster group, they will not leave you behind.
+We split into groups according to distance and you choose for yourself which group to run with.
+We aim for no more than 10 people in any one group so sometimes there may be more than one group of a particular level or it may be necessary to ask people to volunteer to change groups unless we are able to have more than one lead in that group.
+Don’t be afraid to run with a different group, they will not leave you behind.
 Just bring yourself and a smile.

 Group pace & distance:

 Wednesday sessions alternate each week between road training and track training.
-Whilst the emphasis changes slightly from social running to sociable training we are still out to have fun.
+Whilst the emphasis changes slightly from social running to sociable training, we are still out to have fun.
 These sessions are for runners who want to improve yet you are always in control of your own effort on a Wednesday session.
-We alternate between training on the track at Eastbourne or training on the streets of town in what we call “Evil Eddie” sessions.
-Car-sharing, a good way to get to know fellow clubmates, is encouraged for the journey to and from Eastbourne and running on the track is for everyone and an excellent experience.
+We alternate between training on the track at Eastbourne or training on the streets of town led by one of our Coaches / Leads.
+Car-sharing, a good way to get to know fellow clubmates, is encouraged for the journey to and from Eastbourne.
+Running on the track is for everyone and an excellent experience, it doesn't matter if you are new to running or a seasoned athlete, these sessions are safe and enjoyable.
+We operate a subsidised fee for these sessions, payable on the day or on our shop page.

 The on-street sessions are much more structured than a Monday night run, and may involve interval running, fartleks, Kenyan hills, hill repeats to name but a few of the fun and games.
 They will make you a better, stronger runner, and you’ll get to challenge yourself and release some of your untapped potential.